Elastic-Suite/documentation/docs/Search Engine/Search Relevance/Spellchecking Configuration.md

 Parameter                    | Default value  | Description
 -----------------------------|----------------|------------
 Enable fuzziness             |           Yes  | Set it to "Yes" to enable fuzzy queries to the engine.
 Fuzziness value              |           **Automatic, 1, 2**| The maximum edit distance for a fuzzy query.
+AUTOMATIC : spellchecking will be ajusted according to word length.
+1 : only one edit authorized.
+2 : two edits authorized.
 More informations in [the fuzzy query documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html#_parameters_7).
 Fuzziness Prefix Length      |              1 | The number of initial characters that must not be "fuzzified".
 More informations in [the fuzzy query documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html#_parameters_7).
 Fuzziness Max. expansion     |             10 | Maximum number of terms the fuzzy query will expand to.
 More informations in [the fuzzy query documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-fuzzy-query.html#_parameters_7).